EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-domain-controllers.md

 Note: It is recommended to use another domain controller as DNS server.
 However, in real world, you should choose a DNS server on the same network.

 ### Task 1: Install the Remote Server Administration DNS Server Tools

-Peform this task on CL1.

-Install the Remote Server Administration Tools for Active Directory Domain Services, File Services, and the Server Manager on CL1.

 #### Desktop experience